yahoo/preceptor/README.md

 };
 ```

-The tests live in a subfolder with the name ```mocha```.
+The tests live in a sub-folder with the name ```mocha```.
 For now, let's add a couple of simple tests that give you a glimpse on how test-results will look.

 Copy the following content into ```mocha/test1.js```:
 ```javascript